sharpertool/datapages/README.md

 Copy the local versions of environment and django config.

+    dc datapages
-    cp env.example django_root/.env.local
+    cp env.local.example .env.local
-    cp datasheet_ai/local_config-example.py datasheet_ai/local_config.py
+    cp local_config-example.py local_config.py

 If running django local, with a remote postgres and remote smtpd, you need to add a line to your .env.local to setup the database url

-    DATABASE_URL=postgresql://datasheet_usetr:<password>@0.0.0.0:5441/datasheetai
+    DATABASE_URL=postgresql://datasheet_user:<password>@0.0.0.0:5441/datasheetai

-The hostname of 0.0.0.0 and port of 5441 are based on the dev.yml file, so compare to that if anything changes.
+The hostname of 0.0.0.0 and port of 5441 are based on the docker-compose.yml file, so compare to that if anything changes.

-Set the COMPOSE_FILE environment variable, which avoids having to type `docker-compose -f dev.yml` each time.

 There are also a couple of other environment settings that are required to be setup.
 All of these can be done manually, as below:

-    export COMPOSE_FILE=dev.yml
     export DJANGO_ROOT_PATH=./datashseet_ai

 To make life easier, I have a "godev" file that can be sourced into the shell (I assume you are using bash).
 None of this applies if you are on windows, as far as I know.

-The [bash 'source' builtin](http://ss64.com/bash/source.html) will read a file and execute it into the current environment.

-    source godev

-Or:

-    . godev

 I find that typing 'docker-compose' a lot is tedious.
 If you are on a Unix like system (*nix or Mac, not windows), you can set a shell alias also.
 The rest of this document will use 'dc' instead of docker-compose.
 If you are on windows, go ahead and type out the full name.

     alias dc='docker-compose'